botpress/botpress-examples/hello-world-bot/README.md

 }
 ```

 As you can see, `hear` support regex expression and in our case, it's exactly what we want to.
-If you don't have any experience using regex, just notice that `text: /.+/i` will be respected for any entry.
+If you don't have any experience using regex, just notice that `text: /.+/i` will be respected for any text entry.

 ## Have fun

 Building a bot with Botpress is simple as that!
-Just notice, it takes us only a few hours and everything was done (code and tutorial)...

 Feel free to fork our bot, send pull requests, clone it, send any comment...